bigbluebutton/bigbluebutton-html-plugin-sdk/README.md

 publishes to npm without recording the release in git.

-The version arithmetic lives in `scripts/lib/version.js`, and the branch guard in `scripts/lib/check-release-branch.sh`.
+The version arithmetic lives in `scripts/lib/version.js`, and the branch check and remote-URL helpers in `scripts/lib/check-git-preconditions.sh`.

 ## API